AyubM29/data-analytics-power-bi-report233/README.md

  ## Project Description

 In this project the first phase was focused on data loading and preparation.
-I connected to a range of sources in order to acquire the relevant datasets- this included:
+I connected to a range of sources in order to acquire the relevant datasets, this included:

-.
-Azure SQL Database (Source of the Orders Table)
+- Azure SQL Database (Source of the Orders Table)

-.
-A file of .CSV file (Source of the Products Table)
+- A file of .CSV file (Source of the Products Table)

-.
-Azure Blob Storage (Source of the Stores table)
+- Azure Blob Storage (Source of the Stores table)

-.
-A folder of .CSV files (Source of the Customers table)
+- A folder of .CSV files (Source of the Customers table)

  ### Milestone 2: Importing the Data into Power BI